NGabry/WTSP-Weather-Correlations/README.md

+#Performing correlations for WTSP hatch date and weather variables

 ############################################

-SPEARMAN_TREND.py - ONLY USED FOR WEATHER TRENDS
+##SPEARMAN_TREND.py - ONLY USED FOR WEATHER TRENDS

 Always type 'python spearman_trend.py' first